JidexSE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-command echo display the contents of /etc/passwd and /etc/hosts file
+command displays the last 10 lines of/etc/passwd